BruceBaldomero/creative-single-page-app/documentation.md

 7. Now the application had its layout set.
 I then created a modal box view for each image using a clickevent.
 So when a user clicks on an image it will display a modal view in front of the web application.

 8. Lastly I added some animation to the coding.
 I animated the modal so is it pops in to view from the top down making the background slightly opaque.
 I also animated a slide to the right motion when a new image is uploaded.

+## Conclusion

+I am very happy how this single-page application turned out, It is visually appealing because I have organised the elements very neatly.
+I have added modal views and animations to give it a dynamic feel when in use.
+The main purpose is so when a person uses this they can instantly see what other users are posting in real-time.
+It is essentially an image board in hope of inspiration from each post.